ianFar96/kafka_panel/README.md

 ![Messages Storage page](src/assets/screenshots/messages-storage-page.png)

 Messages Storage page is meant to provide you with a local storage of your favorite messages from all the topics and connections.
-Not only that it also allow you for each message to be sent to whatever connection and whatever topic you like.
+Not only that, it also allows you to send each message to whatever connection and whatever topic you'd like.

 Messages can be saved in storage with the little "DB" icon you'll find on each message you've already sent, specifying some **tags** before saving to make your search easier in the future.